mcorino/wxRuby3/INSTALL.md

 wxRuby3 installation procedure.
 See the platform specific sections of [Installing software requirements](INSTALL.md#installing-software-requirements) for details on how to go about that.

-[**1**] The wxRuby3 build process needs doxygen to generated XML files containing wxWidgets interface specs which are used to generate interface definitions for SWIG
+[**1**] The wxRuby3 build process needs doxygen to generate XML files containing wxWidgets interface specs which are used to generate interface definitions for SWIG

 [**2**] The wxRuby3 build process uses SWIG to generate C++ source code for the wrapper interfaces from